Code-Institute-Submissions/treasure-hunt/README.md

 ### Content

 * The footer needed to be pushed down to the bottom on some screen sizes, such as iPad pro.
-I found a way to do this through some research online and used [freecodecamp.org/](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/) to fix this issue.
+I found a way to do this through research online and used [freecodecamp.org/](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/) to fix this issue.
 The code used from this website is not my own work, but a solution to a problem I was having

 * JQuery CDN was used directly from [JQuery](https://code.jquery.com/)